 And with TaylorMade’s Thru-slot pocket on the sole, Phil can reliably rip one off the deck given the forgiveness it affords strikes low on the face.

 Phil has a Fujikura Ventus Black 7X shaft fitted to the club X.

 TAYLORMADE ORIGINAL ONE MINI DRIVER (2W – 11.5°)

-Currently in his bag is a TaylorMade two wood – an Original Mini driver that was introduced in 2019.
+Previously in his bag was a TaylorMade two wood – an Original Mini driver that was introduced in 2019.

 With Phil contractually obliged to Callaway, he tried his best to remove any identifying features.
 But with its small head and driver-like performance it is clearly a club that clicks with his swing.

 His four-wood is a Callaway Mavrik Sub Zero, which is the compact, low spinning fairway wood that Callaway introduced in 2020.

 It has a sole weight positioned behind the leading edge to shave off some spin and features Callaway’s Jailbreak technology that stiffens the club head for more ball speed.